mr-yellowduck/mr-yellowduck/README.md

 <img src="https://media.giphy.com/media/ObNTw8Uzwy6KQ/giphy.gif" width="30px">&nbsp;***About me***

 I am an undergraduate Electronics Engineering student, currently in my last semester.
-C++, Java, Python (with a focus on Machine Learning), and MySQL are the languages and tools I'm skilled in.
+Although my field of study is centered around circuits, I've developed a strong passion for code and for learning beyond what university teaches — I'm always looking to go further and explore new areas on my own.
+That said, I still love designing and building circuits just as much, and I make it a priority to keep learning, stay curious, and stay up to date in my field.
 I love innovation in technology, especially its application in medicine.

 * **I am interested in Data Science and its real-world applications**
 - 🌱 I'm currently learning ...